ubsicap/assure_support_site/documentation/InstallationAndSetup.md

         - You can run `\q` to exit the MySQL connection
     1. Import the file into RDS, for example:
         - `mysql -h q2a-db-test.cmnnis04whwr.us-east-1.rds.amazonaws.com -P 3306 -u admin -p q2adb < Dump20220701.sql`

+## Post Installation

+Once the site has been set up properly, you may want to perfom the following actions:

+-   Check that you are always redirected to `https://<Domain Name>/` when attempting to access the site through the Elastic IP or domain name using either HTTP or HTTPS.
+-   Install the [Dynamic Mentions](https://bitbucket.org/pupi1985/q2a-dynamic-mentions-public) plugin by copying the `pupi-dm/` folder into `public/qa-plugin/` in the web server.
+    -   This plugin is not included in this repository as, at the time of writing, the plugin is premium and not to be publicized.